Corrupted Image Modeling for Self-Supervised Visual Pre-Training: Related Work

 \section{Related Work}

-\textbf{Image Restoration} is the operation of taking a corrupted, noisy image and estimating the clean, original image.
-Representative learning-based approaches~\cite{SRCNN, DnCNN, IPT} are optimized via establishing mappings between corrupted and original images from large-scale paired datasets.
-The corrupted images are usually generated from hand-crafted degradation transformations given the original images.
-In our \CIM{} framework, the corrupted images are sampled from a trainable BEiT's output distribution, we observe not only the low-level image features are degenerated, but also the high-level semantics are affected.
-Therefore our method can provide abundant nontrivial image pairs feeding the enhancer.

 \textbf{Siamese Framework} is the dominating self-supervised visual pre-training approach over the past few years, which typically relies on strong hand-crafted data augmentations to generate different views of the same image and learns in a contrastive manner.
-To maintain a large and informative negative sample set, memory banks~\cite{MoCo} or large batch size~\cite{SimCLR} is used.
-Follow-up works~\cite{BYOL, SimSiam} further eliminate the requirement of using negative samples. \citet{DINO} and \citet{MoCo-v3} study the vanilla ViT self-supervised visual pre-training within Siamese frameworks.
+To maintain a large and informative negative sample set, memory banks~\citep{MoCo} or large batch size~\citep{SimCLR} is used.
+Follow-ups~\citep{BYOL, SimSiam} further eliminate the requirement of using negative samples.
+Recent works~\citep{DINO, MoCo-v3} study self-supervised visual pre-training of ViT within Siamese frameworks.